AVSystem/scala-commons/docs/GenCodec.md

 were written to `JsonObjectOutput`.
 For these formats it is required that an `ObjectInput` returns object fields in exactly the same order as they were written to a corresponding `ObjectOutput`.
 This normally includes all serialization formats backed by strings, byte sequences, streams, etc.

+> :bulb: It is generally recommended reading data with particular `Input` only when it was written using its
+> corresponding `Output`. > However, some intputs offer additional guarantees.
+For example `JsonStringInput` will accept
+> fields in any order even though `JsonStringOutput` retains field order in the resulting JSON string.
+This way it's
+> possible to use `JsonStringInput` to read JSON that was written by other tools or humans that may mix up field order.

 However, there are also serialization formats that use memory representation where an object is usually backed by a hashtable.
 Such representations cannot retain field order.
 `GenCodec` can still work with these but as an alternative to preserving field order, they must implement random field access (field-by-name access).
 This is done by overriding [`peekField`](avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/ObjectInput.html#peekField(name:String):com.avsystem.commons.misc.Opt[com.avsystem.commons.serialization.FieldInput]) on `ObjectInput`.

 To summarize, an `ObjectInput` is generally **not** guaranteed to retain order of fields as they were written to an `ObjectOutput` but if it doesn't then it must provide random field access by field name.
-Also, note that out of all the default and macro-generated codecs provided, only [flat sealed hierarchy codecs](#flat-format) actually depend on this requirement.
+Also, note that out of all the default and macro-generated codecs provided, only [flat sealed hierarchy codecs](#flat-format) actually depends on this requirement.
 All the other (non-custom) codecs ignore field order during deserialization so you can e.g. freely reorder fields in your case classes if they use macro generated codecs.